La Lucia

 La Lucia is a wealthy suburb located in uMhlanga in the KwaZulu-Natal province of South Africa and is situated approximately 14 kilometres (9 mi) north of the Durban CBD.
 It was named after Lucia Michel.
 She and her husband Albert Michel founded the sugar cane farm La Lucia.

 Commerce

-La Lucia is primarily a residential neighbourhood; however, it also features La Lucia Mall to the east, the area's only shopping centre, anchored by PicknPay, Woolworths, Edgars and Virgin Active.
+La Lucia is primarily a residential neighbourhood; however, it also features La Lucia Mall to the east, the area's only shopping centre, anchored by Pick n Pay, Woolworths, Clicks, Dis-Chem and Virgin Active.
 Just north of the suburb is La Lucia Ridge, a major office estate, adding a commercial dimension to the area.

 La Lucia Ridge

 La Lucia Ridge Office Estate is an office estate bordering the M41 freeway to the north of La Lucia.
 The office estate owned and developed by Tongaat Hulett comprises 10 smaller office parks which include small and major corporations such as the headquarters for Unilever South Africa, Aspen Pharmacare, SA Home Loans and Consumer Relief as well as the regional offices for Multichoice, Sappi, Sanlam, Liquid Telecom and Deloitte.
 It also contains the German Honorary Consulate for Durban.